nim-lang/Nim/doc/nimc.rst

 3. mqueue.
 Sadly there are no mqueue headers.
 4. ucontext.
 No headers for these either.
 No coroutines for now :(
 5. nl_types.
 No headers for this.
+6. As mmap is not supported, the nimAllocPagesViaMalloc option has to be used.

 DLL generation
 ==============